zwingthomas/portfolio3js/README.md

 Build and Deploy an **Amazing 3-D Web Developer Portfolio in React JS**
 [JavaScript Mastery (YouTube, 2 h 49 m)](https://youtu.be/0fYi8SGA20k)

-I followed and remixed Patrick’s fantastic walkthrough, adding my own content, colours, and Easter eggs.
+I followed and remixed Patrick’s fantastic walkthrough, adding my own content, colors, and Easter eggs.
 All credit for the base idea and code structure goes to **@JS-Mastery**.

 ---